scarchives/archiver_webhook/README.md

 - Automatic client ID regeneration
 - Optional scraping of users' liked tracks
 - Auto-follow mode to automatically add new followings from a source user
+- Parallel processing of tracks and transcoding operations

 ## Requirements